MPA Advising FAQ

 • RPAD 615 Strategic Planning and Management

 This leaves you with one elective to explore other topics or areas of interest to you.
-I suggest using it to take either RPAD 626 (Program Evaluation) as it provides a broadly applicable skillset or a policy topics class based on your area of content interest (e.g., health policy, environmental policy, education policy - see the policy concentration in the handbook/below).
-If you have a job in a particular agency in mind (e.g., New York State Education Department), using your elective on a content class in that department’s area can help signal your interest and knowledge on the front end and catch you up on the broader sets of issues and current debates for helping your work once you get started.
+I suggest using it to take either RPAD 626 (Program Evaluation) as it provides a broadly applicable skill-set or a policy topics class based on your area of content interest (e.g., health policy, environmental policy, education policy - see the policy concentration in the handbook/below).
+If you have a job in a particular agency in mind (e.g., New York State Education Department), using your elective on a content class in that department’s issue area can help signal your interest and knowledge on the front end and catch you up on the broader sets of issues and current debates for helping your work once you get started.

 A good example plan: